Joseph M. Acaba: Chief of the Astronaut Office

 In February 2023, Acaba became Chief of the Astronaut Office at NASA, replacing acting chief Drew Feustel, who had been in the role since Reid Wiseman stepped down in November 2022 to return to the pool of active astronauts eligible for flight assignments.
 Acaba is the first person of Hispanic heritage selected to lead the office responsible for assigning astronauts to missions and develop flight crew operation concepts.
 As Chief of the Astronaut Office, Acaba has traveled to other countries such as Bangladesh with a goal of educating the populace and strengthening international relations.
+By the end of 2025, Acaba stepped out as chief od the Astronaut Office at NASA and became part of the Director team at the Johnson Space Center in Houston, Texas.

 Recognition

 Acaba's name is inscribed in the American Astronaut Wall of Fame in Winslow, Arizona.

 On March 18, 2008, Acaba was honored by the Senate of Puerto Rico, which sponsored his first trip to the Commonwealth of Puerto Rico since being selected for space flight.
 During his visit, which was announced by then President of the Puerto Rican Senate, Kenneth McClintock, he met with schoolchildren at the Capitol, as well as at the Bayamón, Puerto Rico Science Park, which includes a planetarium and several surplus NASA rockets among its exhibits.

 Acaba returned to Puerto Rico on June 1, 2009.
 During his visit, he was presented with a proclamation by Governor Luis Fortuño.
 He spent seven days on the island and came into contact with over 10,000 persons, most of them schoolchildren.

 He received the Ana G. Mendez University System Presidential Medal and an Honorary Doctorate from the Polytechnic University of Puerto Rico, where he inaugurated a flight simulator on February 7, 2013, during one of his visits to Puerto Rico to promote the study of math and science among students, as well as to visit his relatives.
 Caras Magazine named him one of the most influential and exciting Puerto Ricans of 2012.